York City F.C.: Supporters and rivalries

 The club has a number of domestic supporters' groups, including the East Riding Minstermen, Harrogate Minstermen, York Minstermen, York City South and the Supporters' Trust.
 The now-disbanded group Jorvik Reds, who were primarily inspired by the continental ultras movement, were known for staging pre-match displays.
 The York Nomad Society is the hooligan firm associated with the club.

 For home matches, the club produces a 60-page official match programme, entitled The Citizen.
 York have been the subject of a number of independent supporters' fanzines, including Terrace Talk, In The City, New Frontiers, Johnny Ward's Eyes, Ginner's Left Foot, RaBTaT and Y Front.
 The club mascot is a lion named Yorkie the Lion and he is known for performing comic antics before matches.
 John Sentamu, the Archbishop of York, became the club patron for 2007–08, having become a regular spectator at home matches as a season ticket holder.

 The 2003 Football Fans Census revealed that no other team's supporters considered York to be among their club's main rivals.
 Traditionally, York's two main rivalries have been with Hull City and Scarborough.
 While York fans saw Hull as their main rival, this was not reciprocated by the East Yorkshire club, who saw Leeds United as their main rival.
 York also had a rivalry with Halifax Town and they were the team most local to York when the two played in the Conference.
-A rivalry with Luton Town developed during the club's final years in the Conference as both clubs met regularly in crucial matches, accompanied by a series of contentious incidents involving crowd trouble, contentious transfers and complaints about the behaviour of directors.
+A rivalry with Luton Town developed during the club's final years in the Conference as both clubs met regularly in crucial matches, accompanied by a series of incidents involving crowd trouble, contentious transfers, and complaints about the behaviour of directors.